Top 10 Greatest Pitchers of All Time

 Highest vote percentage to get into Cooperstown.
 Need I say more?

-7 Greg Maddux
+Greg Maddux

 In the book "The All Century Team," an argument is made as to why Greg Maddux was the greatest pitcher of the 20th century.
-The author argued that to be the greatest pitcher ever, one would need to establish the lowest ERA amongst his peers for at least seven years.
-From 1992-1998, Maddux's ERA was 2.15, almost two runs BELOW the league average.
+The author argued that to be the greatest pitcher ever, one would need to establish the lowest ERA among his peers for at least seven years.
+From 1992-1998, Maddux's ERA was 2.15, almost two runs below the league average.
 The next closest margin was Walter Johnson!

 The fact that he accomplished what he did in the steroid era, without a blistering fastball and without a single no-hitter to his name, is even more impressive.
-He is probably the all-time leader in groundouts and is only one of four pitchers to strike out more than 3,000 and walk less than 1,000 batters in his career.
+He is probably the all-time leader in groundouts and is only one of four pitchers to strike out more than 3,000 and walk fewer than 1,000 batters in his career.
 I always learned something watching him pitch.
 How many players can you say that about?
-DW

-8 Bob Gibson
+Bob Gibson

-Second best pitcher ever, next to the freak Cy Young.
+Second-best pitcher ever, next to the freak Cy Young.
 How do you lose nine games with a 1.12 ERA?
 He hated everyone who dared to get in the box and face him.
 I believe he would rather bean you in the head than allow you to get a hit off of him.

 I remember great matchups with Fergie Jenkins of the Cubs.
 Typically 1 or 2 to 0.
 The games took less than 2 hours.
 They both threw strikes and took little time between pitches.
 Pure baseball, not like the prima donnas that play today.